kevinsqi/react-calendar-heatmap/README.md

 Keep [CI tests](https://travis-ci.org/patientslikeme/react-calendar-heatmap) passing by running `npm test` and `npm run lint` often.

 Deploy updates to the demo page with `npm run deploy:demo`.

+## License

+react-calendar-heatmap is Copyright &copy; 2016 PatientsLikeMe, Inc. and is released under an MIT License.
+See COPYING for details.